 There are no major financial concerns.
-So how should the Company make efficient use of its free cash flow from now on?
-Well, the Company will be able to put more effort into investing in human resources and start to consider R&D-type open innovations.
+So, how should the Company make efficient use of its free cash flow going forward?
+The Company will be able to put more effort into investing in human resources and start to create the next business model as well as consider R&D-type open innovation.
 As a financial strategy, the Company considers a sound financial position to be an equity ratio of at least 50% and a degree of indebtedness within 25%.
+Thus, it has sufficient capacity to make further investments.